spepler/shell-extras/_episodes/07-find.md

 > formulas?
 >
 > A last option is to recognize that the shell and text processing have
-> their limits, and to use another programming language.
+> their limits, and to use another programming language when appropriate.
 > When the time comes to do this, don't be too hard on the shell: many
 > modern programming languages have borrowed a lot of
 > ideas from it, and imitation is also the sincerest form of praise.